Skip to main content

 Zero trust relay

 Your API key never leaves your machine.
-RemoteAgent routes messages between Telegram and your local agent — it does not store prompts, code diffs, or credentials at any point.
+RemoteAgent.CHAT routes messages between Telegram and your local agent — it does not store prompts, code diffs, or credentials at any point.

 5-minute setup

-One npm install, one init command, one pairing code.
+One command to install, one init wizard, one pairing code.
 No Docker, no configuration files to write by hand, no infrastructure to provision.

 How it works

-1. You install remoteagent globally on the machine where your AI agent will run.
+1. You download the remoteagent binary on the machine where your AI agent will run.

 4. From that point on, any message you send to the bot is forwarded to your agent.
 Output streams back to Telegram as it is produced.